Riverscapes/pyBRAT/docs/Documentation/Tutorials/1-InputData.md

 If no accurate land use layer exits for you study are you can use the Landfire existing vegetation type raster (e.g., 'us_140evt').

+## Optional Strategy Mapping Inputs

+The requisite inputs for the optional beaver dam management strategy map include:

+* Conservation protection areas
+* Locations of surveyed beaver dams
+* Conservation easement areas (optional)

+### Conservation Protection Areas Layer

+The conservation protection areas layer is a polygon feature class representing areas that protect and conserve wildlife from harvest.
+For federal-level protected areas, see the [BLM NLCS dataset](<https://catalog.data.gov/dataset/blm-nlcs-national-monuments-national-conservation-areas-and-similar-designations-polygons>) and [NPS boundaries](<https://catalog.data.gov/dataset/national-parks>).
+Ideally, additional state and local data would also be used.

+### Beaver Dams Layer

+The beaver dams layer is a points feature class holding locations of surveyed beaver dams.
+These could be based on ground surveys or remote surveys where trained technicians identify beaver dams and lodges from aerial imagery.

+### Conservation Easements Layer (Optional)

+The conservation easements layer is a polygon feature class representing land protected under conservation easements.
+These areas will be treated as equivalent to protected areas in the strategies.

+## Optional Validation Inputs

+Surveyed beaver dam locations are required for the model validation.
+These data can be collected either via field data or surveys of aerial imagery.

 <div align="center">
 	<a class="hollow button" href="{{ site.baseurl }}/Documentation/Tutorials/2-Preprocessing"><i class="fa fa-arrow-circle-right"></i> Continue to Step 2 </a>
 </div>
 ------
 <div align="center">